Jiyuan-Yang/paper_lookup/README.md

   This will import the papers into the root folder you've set during initialization

-- Then you could list or search paper by the `find` commend
+- Then you could list or search paper by the `find` command

   ```shell
   plup find # this will list all papers